Tacit algorithmic collusion in deep reinforcement learning guided price competition: A study using EV charge pricing game: Numerical case study

-where, $\overline{\pi}$ is the total daily profit by the hubs, $\pi^C$ is the profit when the hubs price at cost, and $\pi^M$ is the total profit by the hubs when they price with full collusion (monopoly).
-The value of $\Delta = 0$ corresponds to the pure competition and $\Delta = 1$ corresponds to full collusion.
-The box plots of the collusion index values from all test cases are shown in Figure \ref{fig: profit_curves}.
-When both hubs are guided by SAC, the average collusion index varies between 0.3 and 0.45, whereas with at least one agent using DQN the average index value lies between 0.14 and 0.25.
-Though our problem is significantly different than the canonical games considered in the literature, our findings for the extent of tacit algorithmic collusion fall in between what is claimed in the literature, e.g., a high level of collusion ($>$70\%) in \cite{calvano2020artificial} and almost no collusion in \cite{zhang2023pricing}.
-Hence, our results suggest that there is sufficient indication that the anti-trust agencies should remain vigilant about the colluding behavior of the DRL-guided hub owners as the business continues to grow in that sector.
+where, $\overline{\pi}$ is the total daily profit made by the hubs using their DRL-guided pricing strategies, $\pi^C$ is the total daily profit in pure competition when hubs select the prices same as the costs, and $\pi^M$ is the total daily profit when the hubs price with full collusion (pure monopoly).
+A value of $\Delta = 0$ corresponds to pure competition and $\Delta = 1$ corresponds to full collusion.
+Figure \ref{fig: reward_curves}c, provides the box plots for the total daily profit and the collusion index from the 32 test data scenarios.
+The median value of the collusion index is 0.45.
+This value is in between what has been described in the literature as a high level of collusion ($\Delta$ greater than 0.7 \cite{calvano2020artificial}) and almost no collusion ($\Delta$ less than or equal to 0.02 \cite{zhang2023pricing}).